 Expands and enhances the global bibliography of writings on music with the addition of a million pages of full-text content from more than 200 key periodicals, many of which are not available anywhere else online.

-If you don't locate what you need using the Videos & More selection, which restricts the search to those items in the River Campus Libraries, search for DVDs in the Art/Music Library, the Memorial Art Gallery Library and the Sibley Music Library, as well as streaming video titles, using the Articles, Books & More search.
-Use the limit feature to restrict to Video or Streaming Video.
+If you don't locate what you need using the Videos & More link, which restricts the search to those items in the River Campus Libraries, located in the Art/Music Library, and also those streaming via the River Campus Libraries, search for DVDs or streaming media using DiscoverUR.

 Over 1,000,000 images covering art, architecture,fashion and archeology.
 Software tools support teaching and research.